 - Check the general rules and the particular rules of the division you wish to enter.

-- Bring your exhibit Wednesday to the building where the exhibit will be displayed.
+- Bring your exhibit Tuesday evening (5pm-8pm) or Wednesday (8am-1pm) to the building where the exhibit will be displayed.

 - Check after judging for your placing.